lun-lun-lun-lun/demolish/proposal.md

 - Part OBBs approximated into bounding spheres/cylinders when inside of the Octree for cheaper broad phase checks DONE
 - BoxInBox, BoxInSphere, and SphereInSphere collision detection method in the Narrow Phase DONE
 - Octrees for part subdivision after Narrow Phase DONE
-- Certain physics attributes disabled on 'irrelevant' parts to aid performance
+- Certain physics attributes disabled on 'irrelevant' parts to aid performance DONE